EsmaeelEmadi/git-commit/README.md

-# git-commit
+# GCH - Git Commit Helper

-deepseek commit generator
+A simple cli tool for generating git commit messages using DeepSeek.